stiffwiggle/quattrofonti/README.md

 QuattroFonti provides four customizable voltage sources.
 Each one can operate as a pseudo-sequencer or LFO.
 Each source also can be set into LINKED GATE mode where it provides 5V pulses synced with the previous source's sequence.

 All four sources are constantly emitting voltages at all times.
-However one source is currently "selected".
+However, one source is "selected" at any given time.
 The selected source determines the color of the RGB led:

 * Red - Source A
 * Green - Source B